 There are a few restaurants and pubs within a short walk.
 One of the restaurants, Blackbird, kept coming up as one of the best traditional English breakfasts in the area.
-I decided to go to one that was a little closer my touristy locations that was also ranked up there the first day.
+I decided to go to one that was a little closer to my touristy locations that were also ranked up there the first day.
 I planned on going the second day but gave the hotel restaurant a shot instead.

-As for major sites, the hotel is about a mile and a half from Kensington Palace and about 2 miles from the Queens house aka Buckingham Palace.
+As for major sites, the hotel is about a mile and a half from Kensington Palace and about 2 miles from the Queen’s house aka Buckingham Palace.

 Theo’s – Hotel Restaurant

-Against my original plans, I went to Theo’s Simple Italian restaurant in the hotel the 2nd day for breakfast.
+Against my original plans, I went to Theo’s Simple Italian restaurant in the hotel on the 2nd day for breakfast.
 It was really out of convenience since I needed to get going to the airport and because I loved the hotel so much I figured the restaurant had to be great too.